Getting mobile internet in Vancouver is easy, but choosing the wrong option can cost more than expected.

 You can buy a prepaid SIM card after arriving in Vancouver.

-SIM cards are available at:
+SIM cards are usually available at:

 - mobile carrier stores